jonnonz1/nz-statute-book/acts/public/2025/resource-management-consenting-and-other-system-changes-amendment-act-2025.md

 This Act is the Resource Management (Consenting and Other System Changes) Amendment Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent, except as provided in this section.
+(1) This Act comes into force on 21 August 2025, except as provided in this section.
-(2) Sections 11, 32 to 36, 41, and 89 come into force 2 months after Royal assent.
+(2) Sections 11, 32 to 36, 41, and 89 come into force on 20 October 2025.
-(3) Section 342A(4), as inserted by section 82, comes into force 2 years after Royal assent.
+(3) Section 342A(4), as inserted by section 82, comes into force on 20 August 2027.

 ### 3 Principal Act
 This Act amends the Resource Management Act 1991.